Sole Custody Vs. Joint Custody: Which Is Best For Your Child?

 Of course, shared child custody is not always safe or realistic.
 If your co-parent is struggling with debilitating mental illness or drug addiction, or if they have a history of domestic violence, then we will help you pursue sole custody.
 Your children’s well-being is our top priority.

-Call 763-200-5754 or toll-free 800-585-1385 to reach Marvin Law Office, L.L.C., at our Anoka office to schedule your free consultation with Joe Marvin, or send us an email to get in touch.
+Call 763-200-5754 or toll-free 800-585-1385 to reach Marvin Law Office, L.L.C., at our Anoka office to schedule your consultation with Joe Marvin, or send us an email to get in touch.
 We offer evening appointments for your convenience and accept credit cards.